-For hits arising as a result caused by the input from preceeding (and also distant) query elements, dedicated quality values or indirect causes might be needed which otherwise might be missing.
+For hits arising as a result caused by the input from preceding (and also distant) query elements, dedicated quality values or indirect causes might be needed which otherwise might be missing.

-Setting individual qualities comes into account especially when a structured query has been used before: Structured queries always return hits with the hit quality 1.0 (100 %) due to the fact that the hits arise wether a structural relationship could be found or not - in this case, existance is no gradual match (like the output of a string-processing query).
+Setting individual qualities comes into account especially when a structured query has been used before: Structured queries always return hits with the hit quality 1.0 (100%) due to the fact that the hits arise wether a structural relationship could be found or not - in this case, existence is no gradual match (like the output of a string-processing query).
 By setting the output parameter from query elements positioned before the structured query as a source of quality information, an "interconnection" can be built to recapture individual quality values again.
-If just the overall quality influce per relation distance is needed, the query element "Weighted relation/attribute" is more suitable.
+If just the overall quality needs to be adjusted, the query element Scale quality is adequate here fore.
+If a quality influence per relation distance is needed, the query element Weighted relation/attribute is more suitable.

-Setting the causes of hits comes into account when not the direct causes, but distant causes from another (preceeding) query are needed.
+Setting the causes of hits comes into account when not the direct causes, but distant causes from another (preceding) query are needed.
 By setting causes, the hits can be "explained" in forms of a graph: The resulting semantic elements, their originally causing elements and all intermediate semantic elements will be shown at once.